rwarken/Git_Essentials_Training/README.md

 - Commit the changes to the local repository providing a good message for the action. commit -m "Add initial file."

+- Push the changes to the remote repository. git push